 In official competition, the targets are elevated baskets surrounded by chains, so that when the disc hits the chains it drops into the basket.
 Generally, for a game of disc golf any object can serve as a hole, such things such as trees, poles and posts are ideal.
 The distance of the holes are usually between 80m and 150m and are rated par 3, though longer and shorter ones can also be designed.

-The discs used in disc golf are smaller and heavier than those used for the other popular disc sport, ultimate frisbee.
-The disc used in frisbee golf fly further (when you know how to throw them) and are more resistant to damage when they hit trees, which will happen without a doubt.
+The discs used in disc golf are smaller and heavier than those used for the other popular disc sport, ultimate Frisbee The disc used in Frisbee golf fly further (when you know how to throw them) and are more resistant to damage when they hit trees, which will happen without a doubt.
+See more about the equipment needed to play disc golf.

 - Other Disc Sports